Should You Claim For Mortgage Floor Clause or Arrangement Fee Expenses?

 If you’re a taxpayer in Spain, regardless of whether your bank reimburses you directly or you win your case in court, the amount is not taxable.

-However if as a taxpayer you included your mortgage repayments in your tax returns you must correct the last 5 years’ tax returns.
+However if as a taxpayer you included your mortgage repayments in your annual tax returns you must correct the last 5 years’ tax returns.
 The Spanish Tax Office will not apply any fines.

-Reimbursement of Mortgage Arrangement Fees
+2. Mortgage Arrangement Fees

 When buying a property in Spain there are two sets of charges: one for the purchase/sale (“compraventa”) and another for the mortgage arrangement (gastos de hipoteca).
 The latter are the only charges that can be reclaimed.